 Cycling Events

-Road Closures on Council roads require a decision to be made by the Councillors at a monthly Council meeting.
 You may also need to apply for a Police permit to conduct an event on a public road – see the police section above under Traffic Management.

 Helpful forms and information: